azureossd/azureossd.github.io/_posts/2022-04-22-PHP-Laravel-deploy-on-App-Service-Linux copy.md

 **Lastly,** restart the App Service.
 This should now be using our custom startup script.
 Use LogStream or the Diagnose and Solve -> Application Logs detector, or other methods, to see the stdout from the script.

+## Further reading
-This [blog](https://azureossd.github.io/2021/09/02/php-8-rewrite-rule/index.html) can be referenced for further details with NGINX, startup scripts and PHP 8 on Azure App Service Linux.
+- This [blog](https://azureossd.github.io/2021/09/02/php-8-rewrite-rule/index.html) can be referenced for further details with NGINX, startup scripts and PHP 8 on Azure App Service Linux.
+- This post covers how to configure NGINX error pages for PHP "Blessed Images".
+This can be useful if NGINX HTTP 404's are returned while the application is actually returning HTTP 5xx's - [PHP configuration: Customizing NGINX’s error page handling](https://azureossd.github.io/2023/06/21/PHP-configuration-Customizing-NGINXs-error-page-handling/index.html)

 # Deployment Options
 There are multiple deployment options in PHP on App Service Linux such as Continuous Deployment(GitHub Actions, DevOps pipelines), External Git, Local Git, [ZipDeploy with Oryx Builder](https://docs.microsoft.com/en-us/azure/app-service/deploy-zip?tabs=cli#enable-build-automation-for-zip-deploy), etc. We'll be covering 3 of these methods below.